 § 420-3.5.
 Agency review.

 A. Distribution of copies to other agencies.
-Upon determining the application is complete the Planning Agent shall, transmit copies of the application and reducedsize plans to the Building Commissioner, the Department of Public Works, the Police Chief, the Fire Chief, the Conservation Commission, the Board of Health, the Zoning Board of Appeals and the Board of Selectmen for their advisory review and comments.
-If the site lies partially or wholly within a historic district, the Historic District Commission shall be provided with a copy.
+Upon determining the application is complete, the Planning Agent shall transmit copies of the application and reduced-size plans to the Building Commissioner, the Department of Public Works, the Police Chief, the Fire Chief, the Conservation Commission, the Board of Health, the Zoning Board of Appeals and the Board of Selectmen for their advisory review and comments.
+If the site lies partially or wholly within an historic district, the Historic District Commission shall be provided with a copy.
 Should any part of the proposed project lie within 200 feet of the Town line or such copies be requested by any board or agency in an adjoining town, copies of the proposal shall be provided to that board, agency, and the Planning Board of such adjacent town.
 Each board shall be requested to provide its comments to the Planning Board within 35 days of such submittal.
 A failure to respond shall be considered as lack of objection to the project as submitted.
 (Zoning Bylaw, § 300-12.5B)

 B. Review by the Planning Agent.
-The Planning Agent should review the plan as time permit.
+The Planning Agent should review the plan as time permits.
 This review should endeavor to insure the completeness of the plan and to highlight parts of the plan that particularly further the intent of the Winchendon Master Plan, the Open Space and Recreation Plan, any other plans that have been approved by the Planning Board, and any policies of other departments of the Town government; or which diverge from the provisions of those plans and policies.
 Specific attention is to be paid to:

-(1) That copies of the plan have been properly submitted to the Board of Health, the Conservation Commission, the Department of Public Works, and that a consulting engineer has been engaged (if such is being required), and
+(1) That copies of the plan have been properly submitted to the Board of Health, the Conservation Commission, the Department of Public Works, and that a consulting engineer has been engaged (if such is being required); and

-(2) That the applicant is the owner of record of all the property shown on the plan or has legal authority from the owner to submit the plan, and
+(2) That the applicant is the owner of record of all the property shown on the plan or has legal authority from the owner to submit the plan; and

-(3) That the abutters list is certified by the Assessors, that the abutters have been properly notified, the hearing has been properly advertised and posted, and
+(3) That the abutters list is certified by the Assessors, that the abutters have been properly notified, the hearing has been properly advertised and posted; and

-(4) That the plan shows the entire lot or lots on which the site is located, and
+(4) That the plan shows the entire lot or lots on which the site is located; and

-(5) That each of the elements and sub elements of the application and impact statement have been addressed unless those elements are deemed unnecessary, and
+(5) That each of the elements and subelements of the application and impact statement have been addressed unless those elements are deemed unnecessary; and

-(6) The effects of the proposed development on the sustainable energy and greenhouse gases production policies of the Board, the Town, and the state.
+(6) The effects of the proposed development on the sustainable energy and greenhouse gases production policies of the Board, the Town, and the state;

 (7) Provide comments to the Board on the effects and proposals that she/he has highlighted in the impact statement and any other statements that have been required.